wp-plugins/job-manager/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.7-beta7 =
+This is a BETA release of Job Manager.
+DO NOT use it in a production environment.

 = 0.7-beta6 =
 This is a BETA release of Job Manager.
 DO NOT use it in a production environment.